City X Space Kid logo

 The Story

 In 2013 we ran one of our first City X Project workshops in Appleton, Wisconsin.
+We also created the first civilian space engineer.
+His name is James.
+He’s 11.

-In our workshop kids are challenged to create inventions for the citizens of City X, the first human settlement on another planet, where everything is being created with 3D printers.
+In our workshop, kids are challenged to create inventions for the citizens of City X, the first human settlement on another planet, where everything is being created with 3D printers.

-James created an invention for Miguel, who is facing a health issue in City X. James invented the Health Coaster (schematic below!), an all-in-one healthcare solution for not just Miguel, but all of the citizens of City X.
+James invented the Health Coaster (schematic below!), an all-in-one healthcare solution for not just Miguel, but all of the citizens of City X.

 Using the design process, James made his model stand out because he didn’t just think about physically healing Miguel.
 He enhanced his invention to take care of other important parts of health too, such as hunger (an M&M® dispenser!), relaxation (a foot massager!), and fun (it rides on a rollercoaster track!).